kolobook146/Civil-Engineer-Classifier-Bot/docs/business/Deep research/04_research_package/02_comparative_matrix_pack.md

 - which family the product supports best;
 - where documentation confidence is strong or weak.

+### 5. Use the reporting-practice matrix when the question is about dashboards and packs

+Use `comparative_matrix_by_reporting_practice.md` when the question is:

+- which reporting container should sit above the schedule system;
+- how executive dashboards differ from monthly controls packs;
+- which KPI families recur across regions;
+- where pilot dashboard design should borrow from enterprise practice and where it should stop.

 ## Highest-Value Matrix Reading Paths

 ### For target-model drafting